neondatabase/website/content/docs/guides/liquibase-workflow.md

     </databaseChangeLog>
     ```

-### Deploy the schema change to target database
+### Deploy the schema change to the target database

-Run `liquibase update` to deploy the schema change to the target developer database.
-Iterate until you are happy with the changes on your development database.
+Run the [update](https://docs.liquibase.com/commands/update/update.html) command to deploy the schema change to the target developer database.

 ```bash
 liquibase update